You may have Epilepsy, but it does not need to have you.

 Right now, Epilepsy research and trial funding are at an all-time low.
 Epilepsy is 6 times more prevalent than Parkinson's disease but receives the same amount of funding for research.

 If you would like to donate to our research efforts, please click

 Current Epilepsy Research Studies/Clinical Trials

 Epilepsy Birth Control Registry

-Harvard and Columbia University is offering a survey to conduct information regarding increasing the safety of effectiveness of birth control for women living with epilepsy.
+Harvard and Columbia University are offering a survey to conduct information regarding increasing the safety of effectiveness of birth control for women living with epilepsy.